ibm-cloud-docs/account/iam-restrict-service-id.md

 {: #enable-restrict-create-serviceid-terra}
 {: terraform}

-If you enable the Service ID creation setting, users in your account require specific access to create service IDs, including the account owner.
+If you enable the Restrict service ID creation setting, users in your account require specific access to create service IDs, including the account owner.

 To enable the setting to restrict users from creating service IDs, you must have the following assigned access: